 When you’re considering if you should get a good ol’ gaming headset or a pair of audiophile-grade headphones and a mic, you should first consider what you need them for the most – and then how much you can spend.
 Are you going to use them mostly for movies and a bit of gaming without VoIP?
 Or mostly for gaming with VoIP and then maybe some music and movies on the side?
 The first group would more than likely prefer good audiophile headphones, but the second might opt for a headset instead.

 There are a few really decent headsets out there that you could consider, and you really don’t have to break the bank to get one of the best.
 Sure, there are quite a few headsets for upwards of $150, but Kingston’s HyperX Cloud II is easily one of the best on the market and it comes in at just under $100.
 But, you could get comparable quality for around the same price by going with the Takstar Hi2050 headphones and a Mod Mic 4.0..
 This is where it comes down to a matter of what you need – or want.

 Like pretty much anything and everything to do with computers, picking the best source of audio is also highly customizable and boils down to personal preference.

-If you’re on a tight budget, or you need something to game with on the go, then you should take a look at our top 5 gaming headsets for under $50 or top 5 under $100.
-But, if you’re looking for the best sound quality coupled with the ability to call people noobs with crystal clear clarity, then you might want to consider looking at some audiophile-grade headphones and a standalone mic.
+If you’re on a tight budget, or you need something to game with on the go, then you should take a look at our top 5 gaming headsets for under $50, top 5 under $100, or our favorite audiophile studio headphones for gaming.
+But, if you’re looking for the best sound quality coupled with the ability to call people noobs with crystal clear clarity, then you might want to consider looking at some audiophile-grade studio headphones and a standalone mic.